 - 2. Turn on the system and enter BIOS by pressing the Delete key during the Power On Self-Tests (POST). - 3.
-From the BIOS screen select Advanced then Instant Music Configuration. - 4.
-In the Instant Music Configuration menu, select the item Instant Music and set it to Enabled.
-See section "4.4.8 Instant Music Configuration" in the user guide. - 5.
-The Instant Music CD-ROM Drive item appears if you enabled Instant Music.
+From the BIOS screen select Advanced then Instant Music Configuration. - In the Instant Music Configuration menu, select the item Instant Music and set it to Enabled.
+See section "4.4.7 Instant Music Configuration." - The Instant Music CD-ROM Drive item appears if you enabled Instant Music.
 Highlight the item then press <Enter> to display the CD-ROM options. - 6.
 Save your changes and exit BIOS Setup.

 - 1. The Scroll Lock LED is fixed to ON after enabling Instant Music. - 2.
-The Caps Lock LED turns ON when you pause the CD playback. - 3.
-When set to Instant Music mode, the system wake-up features (LAN, keyboard, mouse, USB) are deactivated.
-In this case, power up the system using the power switch. - 4.
-If the system lost connection or did not detect any optical drive, the Instant Music feature turns OFF (disabled) automatically.
+The Caps Lock LED turns ON when you pause the CD playback. - When set to Instant Music mode, the system wake-up features (LAN, keyboard, mouse, USB) are deactivated.
+In this case, power up the system using the power switch. - If the system lost connection or did not detect any optical drive, the Instant Music feature turns OFF (disabled) automatically.
 A "beep" indicates this condition.